-There is still some confusion about the difference between Bokeh and depth of field.
+There is still some confusion about the difference between Bokeh and the depth of field.
 We will clarify that for you in this article.
 But first, we will answer the question of whether or not you can create the Bokeh effect with your smartphone.

 You can achieve Bokeh with your camera phone.
-Some cameras use a dual-lens to get these kinds of images.
+Some cameras use dual-lens to get these kinds of images.
 Other smartphones need an app to apply Bokeh after you take the picture.

 Good to know, right?
 So how is it done?
 Follow this step-by-step guide, and you will have excellent results.
 We will show you how to mimic Bokeh.
-It works a bit different than using a DSLR, where aperture, focal length, and the distance between the photographer and the subject are the three components to create this effect.
+It works a bit differently than using a DSLR, where aperture, focal length, and the distance between the photographer and the subject are the three components to create this effect.

 Several settings in your phone can help to achieve a shallow depth of field and lovely bokeh effect.
 Newer phones with dual cameras (or more) can mimic the result by using two or more different lenses.
 But you can also achieve Bokeh with a single camera, with or without a third-party app.
 Let’s dive into the magical world of Bokeh.